SichengYang/Java-JPEG-Exif-GeoTag-Editor/Readme.md

 ## Description
 - This is a Java library that can let user scan jpeg/jpg exif, report all tags, and change or remove geotag.
 - This project offers App.java which can process all images in assets and a command line tool.
-For the instruction, please see the the content below.
+For the instruction, please see the content below.
 - Project that use this library: https://github.com/tahaafzal5/AugieGeoTag

 ## Functions